 As per ISO/IEC 7812, the Credit & Debit Card number can be up to 19 digits in length.
-For example, we have a credit or debit card format generated by a credit card generator that looks like 3703 5165 4675 858.
+For example, a credit or debit card format generated by a credit card generator looks like 3703 5165 4675 858.

 Starting from left to right,